uaftab/uaftab.github.io/_posts/2015-03-01-MECH472Masterpost.md

 This is the master post that has below all of the links all in place for the C Programming Session, and other things that might warant a post for the project.

-Also this is the Master discussion post, If you are having an issue outside of POD hours you can post a comment here.
+Also this is the Master discussion post, If you are having an issue outside of POD hours you can post a comment here ; and remember to subscribe to the online chatgroup [here](https://disqus.com/home/forums/lemniscate-ua/)

 C Programming Session: